WinSAT/kubos/payload/payload-service/README.rst

-Python subsystem service for satellite payload or camera
+Payload hardware service for sending and receiving commands and images from the payload subsystem (camera)